ewei068/pokestar/design.md

 * Handle errors gracefully and provide informative error messages to users

 ## Architecture
 The bot will be built using the Discord.js library, which is a powerful and widely-used library for building Discord bots.
 The bot will be hosted on a GCP server using a Node.js runtime environment.
-The data will be stored on a [TBD] database.
+The data will be stored on a MongoDB database.

 The following components will be used to build the bot:

 * Discord.js library
 * Node.js runtime environment
+* MongoDB database

+### Database

+There are two options being considered for database

+**Option 1: MongoDB (recommended)**

+* Pros:
+	* Easy to use
+	* Easy to handle queries and data access
+	* Flexible schema
+	* New (want to learn)
+* Cons:
+	* May be slower
+	* Harder to support complex operations and queries
+	* (Possibly) more expensive

+**Option 2: Postgres**

+* Pros:
+	* Already know how to use
+	* Easily supports complex operations
+	* Data is somewhat-relational
+	* Flexible compared to other SQL
+* Cons:
+	* Hard to query
+	* More difficult to make changes
-* Database
+	* Requires more planning

+**Choice: Option 1 MongoDB**

+I'm deciding to go with MongoDB for a few reasons.
+First, the ease-of-use and flexibility of MongoDB will be useful for this project as I don't know the full scope and data requirements as of yet.
+Some of the data takes on a document-like structure, such as Pokemon information and backpack information, which makes MongoDB convenient.
+Additionally, I'd like to learn something new for this project.

 ## Design